 My need for quiet and perpetual peace interferes with my homeschool reality.

-How I process my children’s frustrations and complaining on days when I need quiet?
+How do I process my children’s frustrations and complaining on days when I need quiet?
 Not always well.
 I have had to bite my….nose…somedays, just to refrain from overreacting to complainy clamour.

 Yet I know that kids need to be heard: their frustrations, complaints, requests, and joys (and they need to be taught HOW to communicate them).
-When all of their frustrations, complaints, requests and joys are heard, they learn to communicate in a way that can be understood and learn how to understand others.
+When all of their frustrations, complaints, requests, and joys are heard, they learn to communicate in a way that can be understood and learn how to understand others.